 Although measles was declared eliminated in the U.S. in 2000, meaning no continuous transmission of the disease for over 12 months, the country had a record-high of 1,274 cases in 2019.
 These outbreaks were primarily travel-related, infecting unvaccinated or under-vaccinated individuals in the U.S.

-The recent surge in measles cases raises concerns about the impact of declining vaccination rates.
+The recent surge in measles cases raises concerns regarding the impact of declining vaccination rates.
 The anti-vaccine movement has gained traction in recent years, resulting in an increasing number of parents choosing not to vaccinate their children.

 The consequences of this decision are evident in the rising measles cases.
 Lack of immunization not only puts individuals at risk but also threatens the progress made in eliminating diseases like measles.